Mixed twistor D-modules: Admissible IMTM

 The existence of relative monodromy filtration of $N_i$ $(i\in\Lambda)$ with respect to $L$ follows from Proposition \ref{prop;10.7.22.30}.
+Namely, we construct filtrations for $N_i$ by using Deligne's formula.
+They give relative monodromy filtrations for $N_i$ on $X\setminus D$ by Proposition \ref{prop;10.7.22.30}.
+Hence, they are relative monodromy filtration on $X$.
 For the admissibility condition, we may assume that $D$ is smooth and that $\nbigt$ and $\nbigt'$ are unramified.
-Let $N_{\bullet}$ be the nilpotent part of the residue.
-The existence of relative monodromy filtration of $N_{\bullet}$ with respect to $L$ also follows from Proposition \ref{prop;10.7.22.30}.
+The existence of relative monodromy filtration of the nilpotent part of the residue with respect to $L$ also follows from Proposition \ref{prop;10.7.22.30}.

 Thus, the proof of Proposition \ref{prop;10.11.9.20} is finished.